Yash4x/Ai-Project-Demo/docs/GETTING_STARTED.md

-# 🚀 Getting Started Guide
+# 🎨 Getting Started Guide

-**Goal:** Get the application running on your machine in 5-10 minutes.
+**Goal:** Get the AI image generation application running on your machine in 5-10 minutes.

 ---